Milbro Model Railways, site logo.

 WINDSOR MODELS

 This firm appears very undervalued in the literature of UK model railways history, but the company produced good locos which related well to contemporary prototypes.
-Furthermore, this was one of the pre-war model-building enterprises that survived into the post-war years, when some very fine models were made.
+Furthermore, this was one of the pre-war model-building enterprises that survived into the post-war years, when some very good models were made.

 It seems that a variety of clockwork and electric mechanisms were used over the years of production (including Bassett-Lowke clockwork mechanisms and Leeds Model Company electric ones).
 The firm sometimes put four-wheel clockwork mechanisms into locos with six driving wheels.
 This might sometimes have been to make a cost saving, but it could also enable a more accurate model where the builder wanted to create daylight under the boiler.
 We comment further on this below.